 Electronic Mail (Email) Management Guidelines

 We've prepared a guide to help you manage your electronic messages (email) in accordance with NSW legislation and University policy.
-You may also wish to refer to the document Use of University Computing and Communication Facilities for supplementary information.
+You may also wish to refer to the document University Computing and Communication Facilities Conditions of Use Policy for supplementary information.

 What is a University Record?